winks/f5n.org/content/til/git/git-config-includeif.md

 	path = ~/.gitconfig-personal
 ```

-Yes, the trailing slash is important.
+Yes, the trailing slash in line 5 is important.
 Doh.

 You can also leave off the `.git`, but maybe that makes it clearer that this
 is a single repo, while the first example matches every subdir as well.